Organ Donation and Transplantation

 Organs and tissues that can be transplanted include:

-- Vascularized composite allografts (transplant of several structures that may include skin, bone, muscles, blood vessels, nerves, and connective tissue)
+- Vascularized composite allografts (transplant of several structures that may include skin, uterus, bone, muscles, blood vessels, nerves and connective tissue).

 Who can be an organ donor?

 People of all ages should consider themselves potential donors.
-When a person dies, he or she is evaluated for donor suitability based on their medical history and age.
-The Organ Procurement Agency determines medical suitability for donation.
+When a person dies, they are evaluated for donor suitability based on their medical history and age.
+The organ procurement organization determines medical suitability for donation.

 Individuals who wish to be organ donors should complete the following steps: